 Is There Public Transportation to Anzac Park?

-Yes, there're public transit options available to reach the park.
-Buses from Gisborne City Centre head towards Inner Kaiti, ensuring easy accessibility.
-Check schedules to plan your trip for a smooth visit.
+Yes, public transit options are available from Gisborne City Centre toward Inner Kaiti.
+Check local schedules to plan your trip for easy access to this community space.

 Are There Any Restrooms Available in the Park?